-To this end, each English 10 combination will include Composition 10 and a choice of one of the following Focused Literary Studies 10 OR Spoken Language 10 OR New Media 10.
+To this end, each English 10 combination will include Composition 10 and a choice of one of the following Literary Studies 10 OR Spoken Language 10 OR New Media 10.
 Please refer to the descriptions for each course below:

 COMPOSITION 10 (2 credits) Composition 10 is designed for students to develop their skills in written communication in a variety of contexts.
-Within a supportive community of writers, students will work individually and collaboratively to

-- explore and create coherent, purposeful compositions.
-They will develop their craft through processes of drafting, reflecting, and revising to communicate their ideas for a variety of purposes and audiences. - use an increasing repertoire of conventions of English to communicate with others and respond to texts.
+Within a supportive community of writers, students will work individually and collaboratively to explore and create coherent, purposeful compositions.
+They will develop their craft through processes of drafting, reflecting, and revising to communicate their ideas for a variety of purposes and audiences.
+Students will develop their skills in research, note-taking, and citations, learn to identify rhetoric and bias, and create original texts.
+They will use an increasing repertoire of English conventions to communicate with others and respond to texts.